Solar deity: Kongo

 In Kongo religion, Nzambi Mpungu is the Sky Father and god of the Sun, while that his female counterpart, Nzambici, is Sky Mother and the god of the Moon and Earth.
 The Sun is very significant to Bakongo people, who believe that the position of the sun marks the different seasons of a Kongo person's life as they transition between the four moments of life: conception (musoni), birth (kala), maturity (tukula), and death (luvemba).
 The Kongo cosmogram, a sacred symbol in Bakongo culture, depicts these moments of the sun.

 Kalenjin

 Kalenjin mythology was based upon the belief in a supreme god, Asis or Cheptalel, represented in the form of the sun (asista), although the sun itself was not considered to be God.
 He lives in the sky and is supreme, omnipotent, and the guarantor of right.
 Among the Northern sections of the Kalenjin he is also commonly referred to as Tororut.
 Beneath Asis is Elat, who controls thunder and lightning.

+Akan

+In Akan mythology, Nyame is the creator of all things, including the sun.
+One of Nyame's titles is Amowia, meaning giver/creator of the sun.
+Awia, also spelt Owia, was the personification of the sun, an ewim abosom, older twin brother of Osrane (moon), and brother of Esum (darkness).
+Due to the climate of Ghana, the Akan tribes viewed the sun as both capable of great heat and droughts and life - giving light that causes plant growth.
+Under his light, disputes were settled.

+He was also associated with the dry season, and an aetiological myth to explain the Seasons in Sub-Saharan Africa was that Awia split his dominion over the daylight hours with his wife, Nsuoto (rain), in half, leading to his half being the dry season and her half being the rain season.
+The aetiological myth explaining the day and night cycle explains that when Awia and Osrane were both interested in marrying the Morning Star (Anopa Nsoromma), she chose Osrane, and Awia was upset and fled west to hide in shame, whilst Osrane was forced to provide light on his own.
+When Nyame offered him marriage to Nsuoto as reconciliation, they married in the east and Awia rose again, however whenever he sees Osrane and his wife together he flees in shame, causing Osrane to briefly take his place.
+By Nsuoto, Awia sired the cloud spirits (Motiamununkum), and Nyantunkom, personification of the rainbow, who was part of the royal retinue of Nyame or Awia depending on the source, although in others Awia was given Nyantunkom as a promise that his reward for answering Nyame's riddle correctly with the help of Anansi would not be stolen by his brothers.